HaoZeke/grimoire/src/content/security/encfsLock.md

 xnos-number-sections: On
 ...

+For those who prefer it, this post is also [on Medium](https://medium.com/@HaoZeke/locking-and-encrypting-apps-with-encfs-c1484e77f479).

 ## Introduction
 One of the problems of a shared system, is that sometimes multiple applications are used by multiple people.
 Normally this would be solved by the excellent